-- Have trouble sleeping because of coughing or having hard time breathing.
+- Sleepless or erratically because of coughing or trouble in breathing.

 Extrinsic (external) factors include:

-- Allergies (allergens) are common in children and adults and are a common cause of asthma.
+Allergies (allergens) are common in children and adults and are a common cause of asthma.
 Some examples of allergens include inhaled materials, ingested materials (e.g. foods), and materials that cause problems when they contact the skin.
-Inhaled allergens are some of the most common causes of asthma (e.g. aspirin).
+Most commonly, asthma attacks are triggered when one inhales the allergens.

-- Aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs) are the common causes of asthma in sensitive patients.
-This problem usually takes time to develop and is characterized by aspirin sensitivity, nasal polyps, and asthma.
+Aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs) are the common causes of asthma in sensitive patients.
+Such a problem develops over a period due to aspirin sensitivity, asthma, and nasal polyps.

 Intrinsic (internal) factors include:

-- Emotional factors and in particular stress have been suspected to cause asthma, but the data to support this is not complete.
+Emotional factors and stress have been suspected to cause asthma, but the data to support this is not complete.